melissamcewen/build-a-bot-workshop/appendix.md

  ## Thank you!
-Thanks to Kristi Leach and Karl Thomas for your reviews and feedback :D
+Thanks to Kristi Leach, Samantha Goodman, and Karl Thomas for your reviews and feedback :D